Overview of Metropolitan Council

 The regular forum for the public to address the Council is at the committee level, as legislation is considered.

 The Metropolitan Council Office is a research and advisory staff providing service to Council members on legislative matters.
-Headed by director Jon Cooper, the staff drafts legislation requested specifically by Council members, handles inquiries on research matters, and processes the payroll, monthly expenses and related items for Council members.
+Headed by director Mike Jameson the staff drafts legislation requested specifically by Council members, handles inquiries on research matters, and processes the payroll, monthly expenses and related items for Council members.